ibpdas/valueline/README.md

 ## 1. What the model solves

-Public sector organisations often operate in federated, siloed or multi team environments.
+Public sector organisations often operate in complex, federated or multi team environments where no single entity controls the full data value chain.
+As a result, leaders struggle to see how foundational work translates into maturity, behaviour change or public value.

-In this environment, it becomes unclear how foundational data work leads to maturity or measurable outcomes.

 The underlying issue is **attribution**.

 > Data teams create the *conditions* for value, but the outcomes depend on adoption, behaviour change, operational cycles and external policy or service pressures.
 As a result, progress is real but hard to demonstrate.

-**ValueLine** solves this by separating the journey into three causal levels:
+**ValueLine** solves this by breaking the journey into three causal levels.
+Each moves at a different pace and is influenced by different actors.

 - **Level 1 — conditions data teams co-design and shape**
   (strategy alignment, leadership, standards, tooling, communities)